1coderookie/BSB-LPB-LAN_EN/docs/index.md

 ---

-The copyright belongs to the author of this manual: Ulf Dieckmann
+The copyright belongs to the author of this manual: Ulf Dieckmann.

 ---